Frequently Asked Questions

 If you are registered to CodeMonkey as a teacher, you can see solutions to all challenges by visiting your dashboard.
 Access your group’s dashboard by clicking on the menu -> groups -> choose your group.
 Once you’re in your dashboard, locate the challenge number in the table, use the arrows to browse between the topics.
 Once you find the challenge number, click on it, and you will be taken to see a 3 star solution to this challenge.

 How can I remove/delete a student from my group?

-have a problem with your group or with a student account, feel free to contact us at support.sunburst.com
+or deleting accounts/groups.
+If you have a problem with your group or with a student account, feel free to contact us at support.sunburst.com